Australian authorities search for shark involved in Sydney’s first fatal attack in six decades

 Unprovoked shark attacks that result in death are rare, according to the U.S.-based nonprofit Shark Research Institute.

 In Australia, which according to the government is home to about 180 of the estimated 400 global species of sharks, there have been three unprovoked shark attacks, none fatal, this year, according to the Australian Shark Incident Database, a project of the Taronga Conservation Society in Australia.
+It is unknown whether Wednesday’s attack was included in that tally and authorities did not comment on whether the attack was provoked.

 Read more: